BioPro: Towards Difference-Aware Gender Fairness for Vision-Language Models: Methodology

-Hence, the operation removes $\mathbf H_{\text{bias}}$ while preserving $\mathbf H_{\text{sem}}$, ensuring that semantic information (e.g., objects and actions) remains intact.
-Since the dimension $k$ of $\mathbf S_c$ is small $(k \ll d)$, the impact on the overall representational capacity is minimal.
-Finally, $\mathbf H'$ is used to generate fair captions.

-\textbf{Projection-Based Selection.} Since the explicitly gendered image $x_e$ contains stronger bias information, the magnitude of its projection onto the orthonormal basis $\mathbf U_c^k$ is larger than that of a neutral image $x_n$.
-Therefore, we can model the probability distribution of the absolute values of embeddings projected onto $\mathbf U_c^k$ using the validation set.
-As an example, we project the embeddings of the \texttt{MS-COCO}~\cite{lin2014microsoft} validation set onto the first two dimensions of $\mathbf U_c^k$ (see Fig.~\ref{fig: contour}).
+\textbf{Projection-Based Selection.} Since the explicitly gendered image $x_e$ contains stronger bias information, the magnitude of its projection onto the orthonormal basis $\mathbf U_c$ is larger than that of a neutral image $x_n$.
+Therefore, we can model the probability distribution of the absolute values of embeddings projected onto $\mathbf U_c$ using the validation set.
+As an example, we project the embeddings of the \texttt{MS-COCO}~\cite{lin2014microsoft} validation set onto the first two dimensions of $\mathbf U_c$ (see Fig.~\ref{fig: contour}).
 The explicit samples exhibit larger absolute values along both dimensions, with a more pronounced advantage in the first dimension.
-Furthermore, we model the projections of neutral and explicit samples on the first dimension as two skew-normal distributions (Appendix~\ref{app: visualization}), denoted as $p_n$ and $p_e$.
+Furthermore, we model the projections of neutral and explicit samples on the first dimension as two skew-normal distributions, denoted as $p_n$ and $p_e$.
 We aim to find a threshold $\delta_c$, which approximately corresponds to the white boundary between the two probability density difference heatmaps in Fig.~\ref{fig: contour}.
 When the projection value of a sample is smaller than $\delta_c$, we apply the orthogonal projection; otherwise, we retain its original embedding.
 Therefore, the process of determining $\delta_c$ can be formulated as the following optimization problem:

 where $\lambda_c$ is a trade-off coefficient that balances the preservation of explicit samples and the correction of potential bias in neutral ones.
 The first term encourages the projection to cover as many neutral samples as possible within the low-bias region, while the second term constrains the overlap with the explicit distribution to avoid over-correction.
-In practice, we approximate $\delta_c$ using the Newton's method~\cite{nocedal2006numerical}.
-See Appendix \ref{app: experiments} for all the $\delta_c$.
+In practice, we approximate $\delta_c$ using Newton's method~\cite{nocedal2006numerical}.